fleetdm/fleet/proposals/online-migrations-poc-and-proposal.md

 ### Limitations

-1. This approach needs special planning and care between version.
+1. This approach needs special planning and care between versions.
 We have to look into ways to keep the house in order and make sure columns/indexes/etc are removed.
 2. Data is replicated sequentially leading to replication lags.
-3. The MySQL documentation often mentions that for some concurrent operations data is reorganized substantially, making it an expensive operation
+3. The MySQL documentation often mentions that for some concurrent operations data is reorganized substantially, making it an expensive operation.
+We need to compare this with the cost of recursively creating a new table + copying the data for parent tables.

 [migrations-proposal]: https://docs.google.com/document/d/1lv67XVhLbejgeS6Vi43C8wqvjb6wRpc07zy1Guv-3VA